peteroupc/html3dutil/tutorials/glmath.md

 #### Cross product (`vec3cross`) and normals <a id=Cross_product_vec3cross_and_normals></a>

-* Given a triangle formed by points A, B, and C, in that order, the [cross product]({@link H3DU.Math.vec3cross}) of the vector (A minus C) with (B minus C), in that order, is a _normal_ of that triangle (a vector that points away from the triangle's surface).
+* Given a triangle formed by points A, B, and C, in that order, the [cross product]({@link H3DU.Math.vec3cross}) of the vector (A minus C) with (B minus C), in that order, is a _normal_ of that triangle (a vector that's perpendicular to the triangle's surface).
 * By extension, given a triangle formed by point A, point B, and point (0,0,0), in that order, the cross product of A with B, in that order, is a normal of that triangle.